Class 9 Science Ch 4–Structure of the Atoms Intext Questions and Answer | NCERT Solutions

 Ques 1 :- What are canal rays ?

 Ans :- Canal rays are positively charged radiations discovered by E. Goldstein in a discharge tube.
-These rays led to the discovery of proton.
+These rays led to the discovery of the proton.

--- These rays are called canal rays because these rays passed through the holes or canals in the cathode.
+These rays are called canal rays because these rays passed through the holes or canals in the cathode.

 Ques 2:- If an atom contains one electron and one proton, will it carry any charge or not?

-Ans :- No, it will not carry any charge.
+Ans: No, it will not carry any charge.
 (The charge will cancel each other).

 Intext Question - Page 41